scorputty/vagrant-gluster-test/provheketi/README.md

 # Create a volume
 Heketi REST API has been created to be consumed by services like OpenStack Manila, Kubernetes, OpenShift, and others.
 For simplicity, a command line tool has been provided for use.

-To create a 100GiB Replica 3 volume execute the following:
+To create a 10GiB (is currently the minimum size) Replica 3 volume execute the following:

 ```
-$ heketi-cli volume create --size=100
+$ heketi-cli volume create --size=10
 ```

 # More information